-25 of India's most luxurious hotels
+India's most luxurious hotels

 "It's really uniquely India and it tends to be the starting point for luxury travelers.
 That's a challenge for us as well, because we encourage visitors to get off the beaten track and explore more of the country."

 Once you decide which destinations to visit, the next decision is where to stay.
-From palace hotels to luxury tented camps, these are India's crème de la crème:
+From palace hotels to luxury tented camps, these are India's best luxury hotels:

 Taj Lake Palace